ArkS0001/Large-Data-Processing/README.md

   }
 }
 ```
+How It Works

+dataSource might have millions of records.

+Instead of storing all in memory:

+const allData = dataSource; // ❌ Bad: loads everything

+We use yield to generate one record at a time.

+The next record is only created when the pipeline calls generator.next().
 ### 🧠 What This Service Does

 > “This generator service lazily produces one data record at a time from a large data source.”